mokkabonna/website/src/render/pages/jquery-scrollfollow.html.md

 ---

 I have created a jQuery plugin that enables gmail on android style scrolling headers.
 Check out the demo [here](/custom/jquery-scrollfollow-demo.html) and view the [github page](https://github.com/mokkabonna/jQuery-scrollfollow) for docs.

-## Comments

-**[Emily](#3491 "2014-08-15 01:38:45"):** I see you share interesting content here, you can earn some extra money, your website has big potential, for the monetizing method, just search in google - K2 advices how to monetize a website